EzequielTartaglia/CSE210-projects/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+•Projects:

+ ♦ Personal journal project with Classes in C# .net:
+   - Source: prove\Develop02
+   - Features: With date counter, enter entries and save them to an external csv file, load from that external file, and exit the program.